Georges River

 The Georges River, also known as Tucoerah River, is an intermediate tide-dominated drowned valley estuary, that is located in Sydney, Australia.
 The Georges River is located south and south-west from the Sydney central business district, with the mouth of the river being at Botany Bay.

 The river travels for approximately 96 km in a north and then easterly direction to its mouth at Botany Bay, about 5 km from the Tasman Sea.
 The Georges River is the main tributary of Botany Bay; with the Cooks River being a secondary tributary.
 The total catchment area of the river is approximately 930.9 km2 and the area surrounding the river is managed by various local government authorities and Government of New South Wales agencies across Sydney.

-The land adjacent to the Georges River was occupied for many thousands of years by the Tharawal and Eora peoples.
+The land adjacent to the Georges River was occupied for many thousands of years by the Cabrogal of the Dharug nation.
 They used the river as an important source of food and a place for trade.